-Not all viewing seasons are created equally; the flurry of excitement surrounding one isn’t necessarily going to carry over onto the next.
-And if we’re being completely honest, the number of essential or breakout shows each season (or even each year) can usually be counted on two hands.
+Not all viewing seasons are created equally; the flurry of excitement surrounding one isn’t necessarily going to carry over to the next.
+And if we’re being completely honest, the number of essential or breakout shows each season (or even each year) can usually be counted on one hand.
 But what you can depend on is the recurrence of faithful tropes and set-ups, whether for better or worse.
-We’re still coming out the backend of the moé fever that gripped the community some few years past, and superheroes are proving just as popular in anime as they are in big budget western movies.
+We’re still coming out the backend of the moé fever that gripped the community some few years past, and superheroes are proving just as popular in anime as they are on the silver screen.
 One of the most commonplace themes remains the curious case of an all-girl (or at least predominantly female) group of characters getting together to, well, hang out.

-These typically slice-of-life shows come to varying degrees of success, and chief among them, perhaps, would be Lucky Star, whose iconography is still rife across message boards, social media and blogs – just look at our contact page!
+These typically slice-of-life shows come in varying degrees of success, and chief among them, perhaps, would be Lucky Star, whose iconography is still rife across message boards, social media and blogs.
 The interesting thing is that they’re marketed to a male audience, rather than the shojo camp.
 That’s not to say that women can’t enjoy them, it’s just that they’re usually replete with reminders as to who the show was aimed at.

 At first the series seemed to side-step some of the more problematic elements of Mimana Orimoto’s manga series, on which the show is based – a catalogue of works notorious for their questionable treatment of its female subjects.
 Episode to episode, Bakuon!! has been a show that puts its characters first in romanticising motorcycling.
 Of course, it isn’t without fanservice, some of which was perfectly permissible in the context such as the rib-tickling ‘Hot Springs!!’ episode.
 Episode 5, however, turned the ecchi up to eleven.
-We’ve discussed how fanservice can often be a plus here on the blog, and there is of course a need to entice casual fans and viewers, as well as humour the diehards and fan art enthusiasts.
+Fanservice can often be a plus, and there is of course a need to entice casual fans and viewers, as well as humour the diehards and fan art enthusiasts.
 Then there’s the merchandising aspect, where the gals of Bakuon!! have and will be released as hug pillows and figures, both in and out of their leathers and draped over their bikes.
 But in this instance, it belied the burgeoning themes of sisterhood, discovery and perseverance that so piqued our interest.